NucleusEngineering/serverless/.journey/01-build.neos.md

 gh repo fork
 ```

 This will create a fork of the upstream repository from `github.com/nucleusengineering/serverless` and place it at `github.com/YOUR_GITHUB_HANDLE/serverless`.
 Additionally, the command automatically reconfigures the remotes of the local repository clone.
-Talk a look the the configured remotes and see how it configured both `upstream` and the new `origin` by running the following:
+Take a look the the configured remotes and see how it configured both `upstream` and the new `origin` by running the following:

 ```bash
 git remote -v
 ```

+<walkthrough-info-message>Make sure that your new `origin` points to the work belonging to your own user and push commits to the new `origin` from now on.</walkthrough-info-message>

 ### Setting up the Cloud Build triggers